SeaDve/Kooha/README.md

 A simple screen recorder for GNOME built with GTK and PyGObject.
 Kooha allows you to record your screen and also audio from your microphone or desktop.

-## What is not yet working
+## Roadmap before release
-* Some bugs in audio recording
+- [ ] Use Gstreamer instead of FFMPEG
-* Video format settings
+- [ ] Video format preferences
-* Planned to support KDE
+- [ ] Other desktop environment support

 ## Building from source